 Tag management frees up valuable IT and marketing resources for strategic projects.
 When marketers can run tags without going to the IT department for help on every step in the process, the IT team can focus on other important issues that need their immediate attention.

-Likewise, marketers can access valuable data and insights quickly to make informed decisions.
-They get to spend less hours manually sorting through tags and more working on profitable, productive situations.
+Likewise, marketers can quickly access valuable data and insights to make informed decisions.
+They get to spend fewer hours manually sorting through tags and more working on profitable, productive situations.

-Tealium revealed that 73 percent of marketers found using a TMS as a cost-effective way of managing customer data.
-The respondents said that tags lowered their cost and improved the ROI of their businesses.
+Tealium revealed that 73 percent of marketers found using a TMS a cost-effective way of managing customer data.
+The respondents said that tags lowered their costs and improved the ROI of their businesses.